 If your team is making more than 2 videos a day, you need a video management solution.
 Period.
 Instead of relying on multiple tools to create, review, track and analyze different video campaigns, you need one platform that can manage all your campaigns and monitor the processes at once.
 One platform to rule them all!
 Only then you can do what you do best – ideate and optimize.

 For a moment, imagine that your team can scale video production to 10 videos a day.
 You will realize that this opens up opportunities that you had never even considered before.

 1. Generate more qualified leads

-With video production not being an issue, you can have better targeted and more personalised video ads.
+With video production not being an issue, you can have better targeted and more personalized video ads.
 You can explore new ad networks, platforms and audiences, run A/B tests, and experiment just like you do currently with images and text.